davidavdav/GaussianMixtures.jl/gmm/README.md

 ```julia
 GMM(x::Array, n::Int; nIter=10, nFinal=nIter)
 ```
-Create a GMM with `n` mixtures (diagonal covariance multivariate Gaussians), by initializing with the data `x` and subsequently splitting the Gaussians and retaining using the EM algorithm until `n` Gaussians are obtained.  `n` mus t be a power of 2.  `nIter` is the number of iterations in the EM algorithm, and `nFinal` the number of iterations in the final step.
+Create a GMM with `n` mixtures (diagonal covariance multivariate Gaussians), by initializing with the data `x` and subsequently splitting the Gaussians and retaining using the EM algorithm until `n` Gaussians are obtained.  `n` must be a power of 2.  `nIter` is the number of iterations in the EM algorithm, and `nFinal` the number of iterations in the final step.

 ```julia
 split(gmm::GMM; minweight=1e-5, covfactor=0.2)
 ```
-Double the number of Gaussians by splitting each Gaussian in two Gaussians.  `minweight` is used for pruning Gaussians with too littel weight, these are replaced by an extra split of the Gaussian with the highest weight.  `covfactor` controls how far apart the means of the split Gaussian are positioned.
+Double the number of Gaussians by splitting each Gaussian into two Gaussians.  `minweight` is used for pruning Gaussians with too little weight, these are replaced by an extra split of the Gaussian with the highest weight.  `covfactor` controls how far apart the means of the split Gaussian are positioned.

 ```julia
 em!(gmm::GMM, x::Array; nIter::Int = 10, varfloor::Float64=1e-3, logll=true)